roycechua/Two-Way-Traffic-Light/README.md

 # Two-Way-Traffic-Light
-Created in Assembly Language (TASM)
+Created in Assembly Language (TASM) for Computer Organization subject.